CyberskyKC/Seasonal-Agriculture-Performance-Analysis/README.md

 ## Analysis Performed

+The project includes:

-- Data exploration
+- Data loading and initial exploration
+- Data quality analysis
-- Missing value treatment
+- Missing value handling
 - Duplicate checking
-- Descriptive analysis
+- Outlier analysis
-- Season-wise comparison
-- Crop-wise comparison
+- Statistical analysis
-- Irrigation-wise analysis
+- Univariate analysis
-- State-wise analysis
+- Bivariate analysis
-- Correlation analysis
+- Multivariate analysis
+- Seasonal comparison
 - ANOVA analysis
-- Data visualization
+- Three additional student-driven analyses

+### Additional Student-Driven Analyses

+1. **State-wise Profitability**
+   Comparison of average profit across states.

+2. **Crop-wise Revenue**
+   Comparison of average revenue across different crops.

+3. **State-Crop Profitability**
+   Identification of the most profitable state and crop combinations.

 ## Key Findings

-- Kharif recorded the highest average yield and production among the three seasons.
+- Kharif has the highest average yield, production, revenue, and profit among the three seasons.
-- Kharif also recorded the highest average revenue and profit.
+- Zaid records a negative average profit in the dataset.
-- Drip irrigation recorded the highest average yield and profit among the irrigation methods.
+- Drip irrigation has the highest average yield and profit among the irrigation methods.
-- Sugarcane recorded the highest average production, revenue, and profit among the crops.
+- Sugarcane has the highest average production, revenue, and profit among the crops.
-- Tamil Nadu–Sugarcane was the most profitable state-crop combination.
+- Tamil Nadu–Sugarcane is the most profitable state-crop combination.
-- Water usage showed a moderate positive relationship with production.
+- Water usage has a moderate positive relationship with production.
-- Disease and pest risk showed very little linear relationship with yield.
-- Punjab recorded the highest average profit among the states.
+- Punjab has the highest average profit among the states.
+- Seasonal yield differences are not statistically significant at the 5% level, while irrigation method shows a statistically significant difference in yield.

+## Recommendations

+- Consider efficient irrigation methods such as drip irrigation where feasible.
+- Give additional attention to Zaid-season planning because of its negative average profit.
+- Evaluate high-profit crops such as sugarcane and chilli while considering their resource requirements.
+- Monitor water usage and production together for better resource planning.
+- Use multiple agricultural factors when making yield and profitability decisions.

-## Project Files
+## Repository Contents

-- `Seasonal_Agriculture_Performance_Analysis.ipynb` – Complete analysis and visualizations.
+- `Seasonal_Agriculture_Performance_Analysis.ipynb` – Complete project notebook
-- `seasonal_agriculture_performance_dataset.csv` – Dataset used for the analysis.
+- `seasonal_agriculture_performance_dataset.csv` – Dataset used for analysis
+- `README.md` – Project documentation

 ## Conclusion

-The analysis shows that agricultural performance varies across seasons, crops, irrigation methods, and regions.
-The findings can help in understanding resource usage and identifying better-performing agricultural combinations for planning and decision-making.
+The analysis provides a comparative view of agricultural performance across seasons, crops, irrigation methods, and states.
+The findings can help identify stronger-performing areas and support better agricultural planning based on yield, profitability, and resource usage.